-Hawaii is open for travel once again!
-Below is a summary of the current requirement and regulations for Hawaii.
-Updated: April 21, 2021
+Hawaii is open for travel!
+Below is a summary of the current regulations for Hawaii.
+Updated: July 9th, 2021

-All trans-Pacific travelers who board a plane on the final leg of their trip to the Hawaiian Islands without first securing a negative test will be subject to mandatory quarantine.
+For those who do not qualify for an existing vaccine exemption, there is a Pre-Travel Testing Program that will allow travelers ages five and up to bypass Hawaii's quarantine restrictions as long as they bring along proof of a negative COVID-19 test from a state-approved trusted testing partner.
+All travelers must have their negative test results within 72 hours prior to the final leg of departure.
 IMPORTANT: If test results are not available before boarding the final leg of the trip, the traveler must quarantine for 10 days or the length of the stay, whichever is shorter.
 Travelers will not be able to avoid the 10-day quarantine even if they receive a post-departure negative test.

 All travelers entering Hawaii are also required to complete the online Safe Travels form in advance of their flight.
 Once their health information is entered within 24 hours of departure, travelers will receive a QR code via email.
 The QR code on their mobile device or printed on paper gets scanned by the airport screener upon arrival.
 A direct link to the program form can be found by visiting: https://travel.hawaii.gov

-Travelers arriving from Japan, Canada, Korea and Taiwan can bypass the mandatory 10-day quarantine with a pre-test 72 hours prior to departure.
-The same requirements as domestic Trans-Pacific travel apply.
+Travelers arriving from Japan, Canada, Korea, Taiwan and French Plynesia can bypass the mandatory 10-day quarantine with a pre-test 72 hours prior to departure. .
 Travelers arriving from any other countries will be subject to the 10-day quarantine.